Find out the latest indie author news. For FREE.

 Senyard’s dialogue is vivid and funny, his wisecracking “Storyteller’s Note”s smash the fourth wall with on-point quips, while his descriptions of the fantastical (trolls, dwarves, a gorgon whose “bulbous eyes glint with malice from a skull adorned with constantly writhing snakes”) burst with exciting energy.
 Some info dumps are distracting—one storyteller’s note acknowledges this, carping “Whew, that’s a mouthful!”—and at times the asides prove cutesy, undercutting the narrative stakes.

 Still, there’s much cleverness and pointed parody of our online lives as Jeremy, Hui, Anelé, and a reformed pirate captain put their formidable abilities and cleverness to heroic use and act in concert, a good trick since they are often apart.
-Senyard makes the heros’ growing understanding of the dangers of constant online connection and performance a key story element—the novel makes a compelling case through its tale.
+Senyard makes the heroes’ growing understanding of the dangers of constant online connection and performance a key story element—the novel makes a compelling case through its tale.
 It’s an intriguing journey, with laughs, food for thought, and a spirit of adventure.

 Takeaway: Fast, funny fantasy of trolls, dwarves, a missing king, and social media.